-Suppliers compensating their employees at a piece-rate or with additional production-based incentives must include a written description of the payment calculations and examples in the employee manual.
+Suppliers providing their employees with additional production-based incentives must include a written description of the payment calculations and examples in the employee manual.
 A copy of this procedure should be provided to new employees upon hire and posted where employees can refer to it as needed.